jdillard/personal-site/_posts/2018-01-01-continuous-deployment-of-a-sphinx-website-with-using-jenkins-and-docker.md

 CMD ["/bin/bash"]
 ```

 The **Dockerfile** is referenced in a **Jenkinsfile**, also stored in the repo, that defines the pipeline process.
-The parts of the environment that are more likely to change are built out in his file, and the build files it references.
+The parts of the environment that are more likely to change are built out in this file, and the build files it references.

 ```groovy
 pipeline {